Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 In 2011, after working for five years with her father, Caroline Hilliet Le Branchu took the helm of the family company and pursued the same course.

-As already mentioned, La Belle Iloise have always made quality their priority, with quite early on, the development of more unusual gourmet recipes and seasonings based around sardines, tuna and mackerel – as well as their soups.
-All this presented in colourful packaging!
+As already mentioned, La Belle Iloise has always made quality their priority, with quite early on, the development of more unusual gourmet recipes and seasonings based around sardines, tuna and mackerel – as well as their soups.
+All this is presented in colourful packaging!

 The Modern La Belle-Iloise Packagings As We know Them